 Then we had kids, and then we had kids with special circumstances which led us down the path of homeschooling.
-So needless to say, my town job had to go.
+Needless to say, my town job had to go.

 Either way, with Pinterest, you can figure out how to write for a living in no time.

 Since writing is mainly what I know, I’ll share a few tips with you to hopefully get you started.
-Many blogs say to stay away from content mills.
+Many blogs advise you to stay away from content mills.
 If you are in desperate need of immediate income, then go for the content mills.
-At least you’ll have some income coming in while you try to land bigger (and higher paying) clients.
+At least you’ll have some income coming in while you try to land bigger (and higher-paying) clients.

 I personally use Textbroker.com.
 If I’m in between finding new clients and need a little extra money during that gap, I use that site to help make the ends meet.
 I also use job boards like problogger.com.
 They are an excellent way to locate freelance writing jobs.